alebricio/alebricio/README.md

 ## About me 👋

 Hi!
-My name is Alejandra Bricio and I'm a software engineer.
+My name is Alejandra Bricio and I'm a software engineer from Mexico.
+I enjoy contributing to exciting projects and learning new technologies.

   <a href="https://www.linkedin.com/in/alejandrabricio/">
 <img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>